Graph editing

 Important

-The function of this waypoint type is exactly the same as the Terrorist Important waypoint described above.
-The only difference is that a Counter-Terrorists Important waypoint obviously marks strategically important places for the Counter-Terrorist (CT) team.
-You can add this type of waypoint by selecting 3.
-Counter-Terrorist Important from the “Waypoint Type“ menu.
-The colour of Counter-Terrorist Important waypoints is green with blue head, as you can see in the picture below.
+The function of this node type is exactly the same as the Terrorist Important node described above.
+The only difference is that a Counter-Terrorists Important node obviously marks strategically important places for the Counter-Terrorist (CT) team.
+You can add this type of node by selecting 3.
+Counter-Terrorist Important from the “Node Type“ menu.
+The colour of Counter-Terrorist Important nodes is green with blue head, as you can see in the picture below.

 _images/counter_terrorist_important_point.png